shaumo/scribbe-landing-page/_pages/termsofservice.md

 We reserve the right to remove a user for any reason, subject to our discretion.
 As a user, you agree not to:

 1. Systematically retrieve data or other content from the App to create or compile, directly or indirectly, a collection, compilation, database, or directory.
-2. Circumvent, disable, or otherwise interfere with security-related features of the Site.
+2. Circumvent, disable, or otherwise interfere with security-related features of the App.
 3. Mislead us or other users.
 4. Engage in any automated use of the system, such as data mining, robots, or similar data gathering tools.
 5. Copy or adapt the App's software.